WallyZhao/Object-Oriented-Programming-Notes/lesson1.md

 ### Other notes

-- If you don't make the ncode printable, then you will not be able to print it using print()
+- If you don't make the code printable, then you will not be able to print it using print()
 - Most difficult part of OOP is creating your own methods
 - Whenever you create a ```__str__``` you should always create a ```__repr__``` as well.